Skip to Content

 One of the beauties of visiting this place is that it’s on the Slea Head drive, so there’s plenty to see and do nearby.

-Note: this is one of a handful of beaches in Kerry that we wouldn’t recommend swimming at, as the currents are strong at Coumeenoole (as the sings erected nearby will tell you).
+Note: this is one of many beaches in Kerry that you shouldn’t swim at, as the currents are strong (there’s signage warning of this)

 3. Rossbeigh Strand